Background pattern

 Other side effects in children

-The additional side effects observed in children were fever (pyrexia), nasal congestion (nasopharyngitis), sore throat (pharyngitis), eating less than usual (decreased appetite), changes in behavior, not acting as they normally do (abnormal behavior) and lack of energy (lethargy).
-Drowsiness is a very common side effect in children and may affect more than 1 in 10 children.
+Additional side effects seen in children were fever (pyrexia), runny nose (nasopharyngitis), sore throat (pharyngitis), decreased appetite, changes in behaviour, not acting as they normally do (abnormal behaviour) and lack of energy (lethargy).
+Drowsiness (somnolence) is a very common side effect in children and may affect more than 1 in 10 children.

-Do not use this medication after the expiration date that appears on the box and on the blister pack after CAD/EXP.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and on the blister after EXP.
+The expiry date refers to the last day of that month.

 • The active ingredient is lacosamide.